Your Mental Health in Medical School

 Here are some tips:

 - Make time for yourself: With all the demands of medical school, it can be challenging to make time for yourself.
-However, it’s important to schedule some time each day to do something you enjoy outside school.
-This can be as simple as reading a book, going for a walk, or watching your favorite TV show.
+However, scheduling some time each day to do something you enjoy outside school is important.
+This can be as simple as reading a book, walking, or watching your favorite TV show.

 - Get enough sleep: A lack of sleep can worsen symptoms of anxiety and depression.
 Aim to get 7-8 hours of sleep each night by establishing a regular sleep schedule and avoiding caffeine before bedtime.